esi/esi-docs/docs/sso/revoking_refresh_tokens.md

     Replace all text wrapped with `<>` with a value provided by you.

-    *Note: it is currently a bug that basic authentication can only be used with the revocation endpoint.
-In the future, the EVE SSO will allow you use an access token instead for mobile/desktop applications.*

 3. If the revocation was successful you will get an HTTP response code of 200 back from the EVE SSO.

 If you'd like to look at an example of revoking a refresh token written in Python you can find one [here](https://github.com/esi/esi-docs/blob/master/examples/python/sso/revoke_refresh_token.py).